Flat Conversion Regulations

 Now, this is the most common question people ask me.
 That’s why I’m highlighting it more.
 Usually, people who just got their very first thought of converting the house into flats ask me this question.
 So here are the steps you need to follow.

-The first thing you should always do is to visit your property with a professional builder or architect engineer.
-And then you will need to visualise how you will fix things and how the people living here in future will consume the facilities.
-The architect will provide you with the design for you.
-For example, the architect will tell you if you need any additional bathroom or not, or where to put the bathroom, where to put the kitchen.
+The first thing you should always do is to visit your property with a professional builder or architecture-engineer.
+And then you will need to visualise how you will fix things and how the people living here in the future will consume the facilities.
+The architecture will provide you with the design for you.
+For example, the architecture will tell you if you need any additional bathroom or not, or where to put the bathroom, where to put the kitchen.
 The people living here will be able to get out easily during an emergency like fire or earthquake.
 They will also find out any defects in your house, which would otherwise cause serious problems.
 You can ask them to guide you as well, for example, they can help you get planning permissions from the local authority.

 The successful completion of your work and the profitability mainly depends upon your team.
-Your team monitors all the different stages of the project for example plumbing, then heating, then electrics, carpentry, flooring and then painting.
+Your team monitors all the different stages of the project for example plumbing, then heating, then electrics, carpentry, flooring, and then painting.
 The team will have skilled people who are experts in their own fields.